annalostinspace/annalostincode.github.io/content/posts/Godot - Summary.md

 >[Tutorial](https://youtu.be/nAh_Kx5Zh5Q)

 ## Scenes and Nodes

-- For every scene you need a root node.
+- Every scene requires a root node
-- After that you can add as many Scenes and Nodes as you want
+- After the root node, as many nodes and scenes as needed, can be added

 ## ready function